 Neutral \bquark-mesons can oscillate between their particle and antiparticle states.
-Knowledge of the exact meson state at production plays an important role in the flavour sector allowing access to time-dependent and additional \CP-violating amplitudes, see e.g. Ref.~\cite{LHCb-PAPER-2019-013}.
+Knowledge of the exact meson state at production plays an important role in the flavor sector allowing access to time-dependent and additional \CP-violating amplitudes; see e.g. Ref.~\cite{LHCb-PAPER-2019-013}.
 The sensitivity is particularly large for \Bs decays given the small difference between mass eigenstates.

-The \fccee running at the \Z pole produces \bbbar pairs flying back-to-back in the lab frame.
+The \fccee running at the \Z pole produces \bbbar pairs flying back to back in the lab frame.
 A number of additional, typically lighter, hadrons are produced in the hadronization process.
-Because the strong force is flavour-conserving, the flavour of the \bquark-quark can be identified by the lighter hadrons produced alongside.
+Because the strong force is flavor conserving, the flavor of the \bquark-quark can be identified by the lighter hadrons produced alongside.
 For example, the \bquark-quark might hadronize to a \Bsb meson with the \squarkbar-quark produced via an \ssbar pair from the vacuum.
-The additional \squark-quark must hadronize too leading to a negatively charged or neutral kaon.
+The additional \squark-quark must hadronize, too, leading to a negatively charged or neutral kaon.
 This type of tagging is usually referred to as a \textit{same-side tagger}.

 The \bquark-quark might also be identified through first identifying the \bquarkbar-hadron on the other side of the event.
 This procedure is typically called an \textit{opposite-side tagger} and relies on identifying the \bquarkbar-hadron based on its decay products.
 Due to excellent expected mass resolution at the \fccee, this is likely possible without employing particle-identification tools.
 As a consequence, the opposite-side tagger is not investigated here.